sinedied/articles/articles/node/beginner-series/beginner-series2.md

 ## Create a new Node.js project

-Using the [`npm init`](https://docs.npmjs.com/cli/init) is the faster way to create a new Node.js project from scratch.
+Using the [`npm init`](https://docs.npmjs.com/cli/init) command is the faster way to create a new Node.js project from scratch.
 Let's walk through the different fields you're asked to fill and what's their purpose.

 {% youtube EBxsKGdIWaE %}